recursivezero/assignment/README.md

 # Interactive India Map Explorer

-An interactive web application that visualizes India's states and union territories, providing detailed information about each region's culture, demographics and heritage.
+An interactive web application built with Astro.js that visualizes India's states and union territories, providing detailed information about each region's culture, demographics and heritage.

 ![India Map Explorer](screenshots/main-view.png)